Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 .. attention::

-    Depending on your system brackets may need to be escaped.
+    Depending on your system, brackets may need to be escaped.
 A common escape sequence would look like this: ``\[``

 .. note::